 This score is determined by comparing the applicant's per capita property taxable value to the average per capita property taxable value of all applicants.
 The calculation considers the difference in the applicant's per capita property taxable value to the average per capita property taxable value of all applicants.
-The applicant's property taxable value is derived from the 2013 certification of the chief tax appraiser for each county.
+The applicant's property taxable value is derived from the 2015 certification of the chief tax appraiser for each county.
 The applicant's per capita property taxable value is derived by dividing the property taxable value by the applicant's population.
-The average per capita property taxable value of all applicants and then dividing by the total population of all applicants.
-The applicant's per capita property taxable value by the average is determined by dividing the applicant's per capita property taxable value by the average is determined by dividing the applicant's per capita property taxable value by the average region per capita taxable value.
+The average per capita property taxable value of all applicants is derived by totaling the property taxable values of all applicants and then dividing by the total population of all applicants.
+The applicant's per capita percentage of the regional per capita average is determined by dividing the applicant's per capita property taxable value by the average region per capita taxable value.
 Next, subtracting the applicant's percentage of the region average from 100% determines the applicant's percentage below the region average.
 (Cities will be compared to cities and counties will be compared to counties.)